andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

   <figcaption class="figure-caption">I'll have a Total Consciousness on the rocks</figcaption>
 </figure>

-I'm dancing perilously close to the cliffs of my artistic scholarship, I better quit now.
+I'm dancing perilously close to the cliffs of my artistic scholarship, so I better quit now.
 All I have to say is the <span class="skewed">Munchmuseet</span> is well worth a visit, despite the harshest critics' opinions of the exterior.